supdann/simpledrinkinggame/README.md

 # simpledrinkinggame
-KISS (Keep it simple and stupid) geek DIY drink game for your next party
+KISS (Keep it simple and stupid) geek DIY game for your next party

+README will be updated soon